nolanrummel/nolanrummel/README.md

 ## Hello there! :wave: I'm Nolan Rummel

 ...a passionate software engineer with a knack for creative problem-solving.
-With a background in Fine Arts and expertise in OOP, I craft sophisticated and highly curated digital experiences.
+With a background in Fine Arts and expertise in Object Oriented Programming, I craft sophisticated and highly curated digital experiences.
 Check out some of my projects and if you're interested in working together, I'd love to hear from you!

 ---
 - Based in New York, NY